senacor/Tutorials-Microservices/README.md

 ### Stage 09 - Resilient Startup

 #### Goal
-You understand the purpose of the config-server and the config-repo better in the context of the microservice deployment.
-You understand how to make the customer and accounting service more resilient, so you can just run ```docker-compose up``` without waiting by hand for services to start.
+You understand the purpose of the config-server and the config-repo better in the context of a microservices deployment.
+You understand how to make the customer and accounting service more resilient, so you can just run ```docker-compose up``` without starting specific services in a dedicated order by hand.

 #### Tasks

 1. Move all the configuration entries from the customer and accounting projects' ```application.yml``` files to the respective configuration on the config server.
-2. Commit the configuration files and let the config server configuration (in ```bootstrap.yml```) point to the correct repo/branch.
-3. Configure for the config-server connection at startup to customer and accounting service.
+2. Configure for the config-server connection at startup to customer and accounting service.
 It should not matter if the config-server is immediately available at startup or later.
-4. Configure the database connection, so it does not matter if the database is always available.
+3. Configure the database connection, so it does not matter if the database is always available.
 The application should be able to deal with it without crashing.
+4. Commit the configuration files and let the config server configuration (in ```bootstrap.yml```) point to the correct repo/branch.
-3. Build the accounting and customer projects and containers new.
+5. Build the accounting and customer projects and containers new.
-4. Run and test the setup by creating a new account through Postman.
+6. Run and test the setup by creating a new account through Postman.

 ### Stage 09.A (optional) - Messaging and Event Sourcing